argyleink/Bolt/README.md

 #### Bolt Commands
 - `grunt`: dev server, no crunching, source maps, live reload, fast
+- `grunt --dont-open`: dev time, but don't open it in a browser for me
 - `grunt prod`: prod server, turbo crunching, no maps, ready to test before tagging or pushing
 - `grunt compile`: all the features of prod, but no server, just the crunched output
 - `grunt serve --target=dev` or `grunt serve --target=prod`: serve previous builds